Best Express Entry Resource for Kenyan Software Developers with CLB 7 IELTS and CRS Under 480

 Issues that commonly arise for Kenyan tech professionals:

-• SACCO FOSA accounts.
+- SACCO FOSA accounts.
 Many tech professionals save through employment or sector SACCOs.
-FOSA accounts — the liquid side accessible via ATM or mobile — are accepted.
-The SACCO must be a registered financial institution, and the statement must show your name, account number, and six-month transaction history.
+FOSA accounts — the liquid side accessible via ATM or mobile — can be accepted when the SACCO supplies adequate documentation.
+The statement should show your name, account number, and six-month transaction history.

 Who This Is For

-• Developers with CLB 7 IELTS who have not yet attempted the CLB 9 upgrade that could add 80-100 CRS points
+- Developers with CLB 7 IELTS who have not yet attempted the CLB 9 upgrade that can add up to 81 CRS points in the stated example

 Who This Is Not For